danielfone/source.daniel.fone.net.nz/source/blog/2013/2013-05-20-a-better-way-to-manage-the-rails-secret-token.markdown

 or from the web dashboard at https://dashboard.heroku.com/apps/my-app/settings

-[^1]: Although an order of magnitude better than storing secrets in source control, the environment isn't entirely without its risks either.
-Michael Reinsch has a [very insightful write up](http://movingfast.io/articles/environment-variables-considered-harmful/).
+[^1]: Although an order of magnitude better than storing secrets in source control, the environment has its risks too.
+Michael Reinsch has a [very insightful write up](http://movingfast.io/articles/environment-variables-considered-harmful/) worth reading.